Brackets and products from centres in extension categories: An explicit approach for bialgebroids

-\end{small} which is the same as the big formula block on the page before (and if it is not, it is merely a typo), and which hence proves the first line of the partial operadic associativity \eqref{danton}.
+which is the same as the left hand side of \eqref{thisequaltothat} computed a moment or two ago (and if it is not, it is merely a typo); hence, this proves the first line of the partial operadic associativity \eqref{danton}.
 Verifying the second line in \eqref{danton} is left to the reader, and the third line is actually redundant as it says the same as the first (but the associativity properties are easier to read or memorise written this way).
 This concludes the proof that $\cO$ is an operad with multiplication.

 That the differential $\gd$ on the complex \eqref{jour} can be expressed as $\gd \phi = (-1)^{\phi+1} \{ \mu , \phi\}$ additionally uses the property \eqref{radicchio5a}.
 That an operad with multiplication induces a Gerstenhaber structure on cohomology follows from a well-known (by now) classical result \cite{GerSch:ABQGAAD}, {\em cf.}~Appendix \S\ref{pamukkale1}. \end{proof}